dekeract01/dekeract01.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD candidate in Aeronautics and Astronautics at the University of Southampton, where I research laminar-turbulence transition in high-enthalpy hypersonic flows.
-My work combines Linear Stability Theory (LST) and Direct Numerical Simulation (DNS) to understand how thermal and chemical non-equilibrium affect boundary layer behaviour.
+My work combines Linear Stability Theory and Direct Numerical Simulation to understand how thermal non-equilibrium affect boundary layer behaviour.
 I have extended the OpenSBLI finite-difference solver to model these effects, developing tools that reveal transition physics under realistic flight conditions.
 I have recently submitted my thesis.

 I graduated from the School of Engineering at the University of Liverpool in 2020 with an integrated Masters degree in Mechanical Engineering (MEng), specialising in Numerical Methods.